acanalda/playground/README.md

 [Core](#Core)

 <a name="core"/>
-# Core excample
+# Core app

-This application server creates a new process per CPU core.
+This application creates a new process per CPU core.
 Each of those process are http web servers that listen to localhost:8000.
 The balancer takes care of calls to port 8000 and redirects them to one of the available workers.
 Every worker is going to process a request during his lifetime.
 Then, it suicides.
 It means you can call localhost:8000 as many times as number of cores you have on your CPU.

 There are two versions of the same app, one with console logs, and the second lines with no logs to fit the 50 lines of code specs.